morheus9/k8s_infra_template/README.md

 # Terraform Template for Yandex Cloud Infrastructure

-This repository provides a Terraform template for deploying infrastructure on Yandex Cloud.
+This repository provides a Terraform config for deploying infrastructure for K8s on Yandex Cloud.
 It includes modules for creating and managing various resources, such as:
 - Yandex Object Storage (S3)
-- Yandex Managed Service for Kubernetes (K8S)
+- Yandex Managed K8S Service for Kubernetes
-- Virtual Machines
-- Network Configuration

 ## Table of Contents